 One of the Association’s most popular projects is the microloan program.
 Also known as fondos revolventes (revolving funds), these small, interest-free loans offer powerful income-earning opportunities for the women who participate.

-The Association of Mam Christian Women for Development has approximately 500 members.
+The Association of Mam Christian Women for Development has approximately 400 members.
 These women live across a large geographic area in the Western Highlands of Guatemala and organize themselves into groups of 15-25 women in each aldea, or village.
 Each group is encouraged to develop a business plan and apply to the Association Board for an interest-free microloan.
 Loans are only available to groups – not to individual women – and must be paid back collectively.

+Women often double their money with successful projects, using their profits to put food on the table, send their children to school, and reinvest in their business.
 Currently, there are a number of microloan groups awaiting funding.
 To learn how you can sponsor a group, please contact us.
 This program is a wonderful example of sustainability and paying it forward!